You must satisfy four groups of requirements before you can become eligible for candidacy for a bachelor's degree. The four groups are:

 B.S.
 Degree.
-A total of 90 units in natural sciences/ mathematics; units used in satisfaction of the campus General Education requirement in Science and Engineering topical breath may also be used to satisfy this requirement.
+A total of 90 units in natural sciences/ mathematics from the list below; units used in satisfaction of the campus General Education requirement in Science and Engineering topical breath, that are also on the Natural Sciences and Mathematics list (see below), may also be used to satisfy this requirement.

 Courses numbered 92, 97T, 97TC, 98, 192, 197T, 197TC, 198 and from 200 through 499 cannot be counted toward satisfaction of the natural sciences/mathematics Area requirement.
 A maximum of 10 units in special study courses (99, 194H, 199) may be counted toward that portion of the Area requirement.
 Subject to the restrictions just listed, courses acceptable for fulfilling the 90-unit natural sciences/mathematics Area requirement are:

 • Anthropology 1, 5, 15, 151, 152, 153, 154A, 154BN, 156A, 156B, 157, 158